jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 ---

-## --annotation-prefix
+## --annotations-prefix

+Configures a comma-separated list of annotations prefix that the controller should look for when parsing services and ingress objects.
+The default value is `haproxy-ingress.github.io,ingress.kubernetes.io`.
+The default configuration means declare eg a SSL Redirect annotation with `haproxy-ingress.github.io/ssl-redirect: "true"` or `ingress.kubernetes.io/ssl-redirect: "true"`.

+The order of the declaration is used to priorize one of them if the same configuration key is declared twice - if two distinct prefix is used to configure the same key in the same ingress or service resource, the value of the annotation with the prefix that was configured first in this command-line option is used.

-Changes the annotation prefix the controller should look for when parsing services and ingress objects.
-The default value is `ingress.kubernetes.io` if not declared, which means SSL Redirect should be configured with the annotation name `ingress.kubernetes.io/ssl-redirect`.
-Annotations with other prefix are ignored.
-This allows using HAProxy Ingress with other ingress controllers that shares ingress and service objects without conflicting each other.
+Annotations with other prefix or without any prefix are ignored.
+This allows to use HAProxy Ingress with other ingress controllers that shares ingress and service resources without conflicting each other.

 ---